Rosella Ayane

-Rosella Ayane (روزيلا أيان, /ary/; born 16 March 1996) is a professional footballer who plays as a forward for Women's Super League club Leicester City and the Morocco national team.
+Rosella Ayane (روزيلا أيان, /ary/; born 16 March 1996) is a professional footballer who plays for Ipswich Town and also represents the Morocco national team.
+At club level, she has previously played for Chelsea, Bristol City, Leicester City, and Tottenham Hotspur.

 Internationally, Ayane represented England at under-17 and under-19 level before being capped at senior level by Morocco.

 Early life

 Born in Reading to a Moroccan father and a Scottish mother, Ayane attended Maiden Erlegh School.

 Club career

 Chelsea

 Ayane started her career with Chelsea after coming through the club's Centre of Excellence.
 She began in the youth system, in 2012 she was a part of the Chelsea U17 that won the league and cup double.
 She made her first-team debut in August 2013 against Doncaster Rovers Belles; Chelsea won.
 Three more appearances followed against Everton, Bristol City and Notts County before Ayane was selected as part of Chelsea's squad for the 2013 International Women's Club Championship, she played twice as Chelsea finished second.
 On 30 August, Ayane scored four goals against London Bees in the FA WSL Cup in an 8–0 victory.